 During his confirmation hearings, Justice Kavanaugh reportedly told Senator Susan Collins that the Supreme Court's decisions "become part of our legal framework with the passage of time."
 He also said honoring prior Supreme Court decisions is essential to maintaining public confidence in the Court.

-President Trump is also not the first Commander-In-Chief to want Roe v.
+Trump is also not the first president to want Roe v.
 Wade challenged.
-Other presidents have tried to undermine the case for decades by nominating Supreme Court Justices they thought might disagree with it.
+Others have tried to undermine the case for decades by nominating Supreme Court Justices they thought might disagree with it.
 But, so far, Roe has withstood these challenges.
 For example, Justices Sandra Day O'Connor, David Souter, and Anthony Kennedy were all nominated by Republican presidents.
 And all three voted to uphold Roe in Planned Parenthood v.
 Casey.

-To answer this question, first, we have to take a quick look at the history of the Supreme Court.
+To answer this question, first, we have to take a quick look at the Supreme Court's history.
 The Constitution established the Supreme Court but didn't explicitly grant the power to determine whether state and federal laws are constitutional.
 That power came about in 1803 when the Supreme Court decided Marbury v.
 Madison.
 That case was the first time the Supreme Court found an act of Congress violated the Constitution.

 Can the Supreme Court get things wrong?
 Sure.
 Several decisions from the Court's early history would not hold up in today's society.
 But the Supreme Court doesn't generally invalidate its own decisions - it just makes new ones.